Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

 We provide a summary of the discussed work in this section in Table \ref{tb:transfer-representation}.
-In general, representation transfer can facilitate transfer learning in many ways, and work along this line usually shares certain assumptions about some task-invariant property.
-Most of them assume that tasks are different only in terms of their reward distributions while sharing the same states (or actions or transitions) probabilities.
-Other stronger assumptions include (i) decoupled dynamics, rewards~\cite{barreto2017successor}, or policies~\cite{borsa2018universal} from the Q-function representations, and (ii) the feasibility of defining tasks in terms of states~\cite{borsa2018universal}.
+Representation transfer can facilitate TL in multiple ways based on assumptions about certain task-invariant property.
+Some assume that tasks are different only in terms of their reward distributions.

+Other stronger assumptions include (i) decoupled dynamics, rewards~\cite{barreto2017successor}, or policies~\cite{borsa2018universal} from the $Q$-function representations, and (ii) the feasibility of defining tasks in terms of states~\cite{borsa2018universal}.
 Based on those assumptions, approaches such as TD-algorithms~\cite{barreto2019transfer} or matrix-factorization~\cite{schaul2015universal} become applicable to learn such disentangled representations.
-To further exploit the effectiveness of disentangled structure, we think that generalization approaches, which allow changing dynamics or state distributions, are important future work that is worth more attention in this domain.
+To further exploit the effectiveness of disentangled structure, we consider that \emph{generalization} approaches, which allow changing dynamics or state distributions, are important future work that is worth more attention in this domain.

+\judycom{ Most discussed work in this section tackles multi-task RL or meta-RL scenarios, hence the agent's \emph{generalization} ability is extensively investigated.
+For instance, methods of modular networks largely evaluated the \emph{zero-shot} performance from the meta-RL perspective~\cite{devin2017learning,borsa2018universal}.
+Given a fixed number of training epochs (\emph{pe}), \emph{Transfer ratio (tr)} is manifested differently among these methods.
+It can be the relative performance of a modular net architecture compared with a baseline, or the accumulated return in modified target domains, where reward scores are negated for evaluating the dynamics transfer. \emph{Performance sensitivity (ps)} is also broadly studied to estimate the \emph{robustness} of TL. \cite{barreto2017successor} analyzed the performance sensitivity given varying source tasks, while \cite{borsa2018universal} studied the performance on different unseen target domains. }